peihaowang/PoissonImageEditing/README.md

 ## Executable

 The sample code can be compiled into a command-line utility, which has basic features to seamlessly combine two images together.
-To run the executable properly, read the following usages:
+To run the executable appropriately, read the following usages please:

 ```
 Usage: PoissonImageEditor <source-path> <destination-path> <output-path>